-Last week’s posts focused on the benefits of developing a morning routine; regardless of whether or not you are diving that day.
-This week, I would like to discuss the benefits of yoga; clear up some of the myths and language surrounding it and lastly suggest some easy ways to introduce yogic stretching/breathing techniques into your training and practice.
+Last week’s posts focused on the benefits of developing a morning routine, regardless of whether you are diving that day.
+This week, I would like to discuss the benefits of yoga, clear up some of the myths and language surrounding it, and lastly suggest some effortless ways to introduce yogic stretching/breathing techniques into your training and practice.

-Freediving is an incredible sport; that combines the body’s natural ‘inwater’ survival instinct (The Mammalian Dive Reflex) with meditation and breathing techniques to access greater time under the water through long breath holds.
-Let’s study that sentence a moment.. “mediation and breathing techniques”… Now, what activity also practices those very techniques?
+Freediving is an incredible sport; that combines the body’s natural ‘in water’ survival instinct (The Mammalian Dive Reflex) with meditation and breathing techniques to access greater time under the water through long breath holds.
+Let’s study that sentence for a moment.. “mediation and breathing techniques”… Now, what activity also practices those very techniques?
 Easy answer… Yoga.

-As an example; consider these 4 major areas of yoga:
+As an example, consider these four major areas of yoga: